Valley: River valleys

-The development of a river valley is affected by the character of the bedrock over which the river or stream flows, the elevational difference between its top and bottom, and indeed the climate.
+The development of a river valley is affected by the character of the bedrock or alluvium over which the river or stream flows, the elevational difference between its top and bottom, and the climate.
 Typically the flow will increase downstream and the gradient will decrease.
 In the upper valley, the stream will most effectively erode its bed through corrasion to produce a steep-sided V-shaped valley.
 The presence of more resistant rock bands, of geological faults, fractures, and folds may determine the course of the stream and result in a twisting course with interlocking spurs.

 In the middle valley, as numerous streams have coalesced, the valley is typically wider, the flow slower and both erosion and deposition may take place.
 More lateral erosion takes place in the middle section of a river's course, as strong currents on the outside of its curve erode the bank.
 Conversely, deposition may take place on the inside of curves where the current is much slacker, the process leading to the river assuming a meandering character.
 In the lower valley, gradients are lowest, meanders may be much broader and a broader floodplain may result.
 Deposition dominates over erosion.
 A typical river basin or drainage basin will incorporate each of these different types of valleys.